-Made by Benedictine monks at the Abbaye de Notre-Dame de Belloc in the Western Pyrenees, Abbaye de Belloc is produced using pasteurized sheep's milk sourced from red-nosed Manech ewes.
-Although the recipe is based on another classic sheep’s milk cheese of the area, Ossau Iraty, the origins of Abbaye de Belloc are relatively recent as it was developed by the monks in the 1960s.
-While the original version was made using raw sheep's milk, the switch to using pasteurized milk took place around 2009.
-Farmhouse sheep cheese production in this mountainous region is resolutely seasonal, with cheesemaking taking place mainly between December and the end of July.
+Abbaye de Belloc is produced pasteurized sheep's milk sourced from red-nosed Manech ewes.
+Farmhouse sheep’s milk cheese production in this mountainous region is resolutely seasonal, with cheesemaking taking place mainly between December and the end of July.

-Flavors of Abbaye de Belloc are typically sweet and mild, with a pleasant brown butter aroma and hints of nuts and caramel.
+Abbaye de Belloc is typically sweet and mild in flavor, with a pleasant brown butter aroma and hints of nuts and caramel.